daviddavis/pulp-k8s/README.md

 different roles with different characteristics, and httpd already runs them in different processes.

 It would be better to make a separate pod template for each.
-That would require substantial modification of Pulp's default httpd configuration, which is the main reason I avoided it so far.
+That may require substantial modification of Pulp's default httpd configuration, which is the main reason I avoided it so far.